spurin/diveintoansible-lab/README.md

 ### Configuration

-Inside the diveintoansible-lab directory is a hidden file called .env that needs to be edited with a text editor.
-Whilst this file contains a lot of information, it is only the CONFIG and ANSIBLE_HOME entries that need to be customised.
+Inside the diveintoansible-lab directory is a hidden file called .env that may need to be edited with a text editor.
+Whilst this file contains a lot of information, it is only the CONFIG and ANSIBLE_HOME entries that need to be customised if you encounter issues, logging in as the ansible user (should be ansible/password as the username/password combination).

 Please use the following as references for each operating system accordingly, changing the username to match your own -